 The best way to tell your boss that you like him is to do so after having built some rapport with him outside of the workplace.

-If you were simply to tell your boss that you like him at your workplace, he may feel compelled to turn you down.
+Telling your boss you like him at your workplace compels him to turn you down.

-The reason why it is a good idea to build rapport with him first is because he would start seeing you as someone more than just one of his subordinates or employees.
+The reason why it is a good idea to build rapport with him first is in how it facilitates in getting him to see you as a unique individual, not just one of his subordinates or employees.

 The best place for him to do that is outside of the workplace.